Chapter 1: Who Are Gog and Magog? (38:1-2)

 Cast Lead was an unrestrained assault on a besieged, totally unprotected civilian population which showed almost no signs of resistance during this operation.
 It should have raised an immediate furor in Israel.
 It was a Sabra and Chatila, this time carried out by us.
 But there was a storm of protest in this country following Sabra and Chatila, whereas after Cast Lead mere citations were dished out.

 It should have been enough just to look at the horrendous disparity in casualties–100 Palestinians killed for every Israeli–to shake the whole of Israeli society.

 Back in 1982 Israeli citizens were horrified at these massacres and came out to protest en masse about it.
 But today?
 The voices of protest are feeble and unnoticed; Israeli society seems to be hardening itself to the voice of conscience and growing ever more insular and incapable of living peaceably with its neighbors.
-(See news articles for some further insight into these present day trends in Israeli society.)
+(See Appendix 2: news article excerpts for some further insight into these present day trends in Israeli society.)